 - With the Contrast test pattern displayed, use the display's Contrast control to set the image such that all patches are again JUST visible, with the brightest white patch more a feeling of being visible, than really visible

 Brightness and Contrast Clipping can also be assessed via the Clipping graph within ColourSpace.

-Run a suitable Grey Only Preset patch set, and assess the Clipping graph for issues.
+Run a suitable Grey Ramp Preset patch set, and assess the Clipping graph for issues.
 Variation from the horizontal at either end of the plot indicates clipping.

 TV Legal Black & White Levels

-While in the world of production and post-production many cameras and post-systems can have valid image data beyond and below TV Legal levels (black and white), there are (presently) no consumer sources that ever contain valid content that is below 16 (64), or above 235 (940), so calibrating a home TV to 'allow' for Super White is just limiting the display unnecessarily, with no 'image' benefit at all - in fact, the exact opposite, as it will make the image being displayed inaccurate.
+While in the world of production and post-production many cameras and post-systems can have valid image data beyond and below TV Legal levels (black and white), there are (presently) no consumer sources that ever contain valid content that is below 16 (8-bit), or above 235 (8-bit), so calibrating a home TV to allow for Super White is just limiting the display unnecessarily, with no image benefit at all - in fact, the exact opposite, as it will make the image being displayed inaccurate.

 Data Range Black & White Levels